-6.1.
-At the core of our Ouaker faith is a lament for a church in exile from itself.
-Scarred by spiritual coldness, ritualistic excess and callous privilege, early Quakers turned their backs on the diverse sects of Christendom and instead waited upon Christ to lead them "into all truth" (John 16:13).
+6.1 At the core of our Quaker faith is a lament for a church in exile from itself.
+Scarred by spiritual coldness, ritualistic excess and callous privilege, early Quakers turned their backs on the diverse sects of Christendom and instead waited upon Christ to lead them 'into all truth' (Jn.
+16:13).
 In their own 'holy experiment' Quakers summoned the church back to the adventure of the Apostles, to a community transformed by the leadings of the Spirit.
 In Quaker worship we are invited to experience the astonishing power of the Holy Spirit.
 In this energetic space, we can know salvation in the present.
 In worship, we become part of an eschatological community.
 As Quakers, we unite with the text's conviction that the church is both a divine and a human reality (23).
-Quakers entirely understand the concept of "already but not vet" (33).
+Quakers entirely understand the concept of 'already but not yet' (33).
 We are a church which looks not to a future Second Coming but to the present experience of Christ in the heart.
-Quakers still hold dear George Fox's core insight, that "Jesus Christ is come to teach his people himself" (Journal, ed.
-Nickalls, 1952, p.
-48, entry for 1649 and passim).
+Quakers still hold dear George Fox's core insight, that 'Jesus Christ is come to teach his people himself'.